BashayerNouri/catch_me_if_you_can/02_installation_of_python3/02_python_2_windows.md

  3. Wait a few seconds for the command to complete.

- 4. If you don't see any errors, than congratulation!
+ 4. If you don't see any errors, congratulation!